shiosyakeyakini-info/dart_mfm_parser/README.md

 # mfm_parser

-[MFM (Misskey Flavor Markdown)](https://misskey-hub.net/en/docs/features/mfm.html) parser implementation for dart.
+[MFM (Markup language For Misskey)](https://misskey-hub.net/en/docs/for-users/features/mfm/) parser implementation for dart.

 This package is not **renderer** of the mfm.